 Eat pineapples and drink pineapple juice

-- Pineapples have an natural anti-inflammatory properties to them that help to minimize swelling after injections.
+- Pineapples have natural anti-inflammatory properties that help to minimize swelling after injections.

 Do not over-evaluate your face the first two weeks

-- The first two weeks after injections it is normal to have bruises, swelling and be asymmetric.
+- It is normal to have bruises, swelling, and asymmetry for the first two weeks after injections.
 We recommend waiting two weeks for swelling and bruising to be completely gone before you can appreciate your final results.

 Take Tylenol for Pain

 - It is normal to experience some pain and sensitivity in the area of the injection.
 Most patients find that Tylenol can help relieve this post-injection pain.
 Avoid NSAIDs such as Motrin and ibuprofen as these can make swelling and bruising worse.

 How long will my tear trough injections last?

 Hyaluronic acid filler molecules can last up to 18 months in certain areas of the face.
 However the visible effects of the fillers, to the naked eye, can last a shorter period.
 HA fillers last a shorter time in more dynamic and mobile areas such as lips but last longer in less mobile areas such as the lower eyelid, tear troughs, or the nose.